Monica Maxwell: Playing career

-She played her high school basketball at East Chicago Central High School leading the Lady Cardinals to a 22–1 record during her senior season in 1995 and was a finalist for the Naismith Award recognizing the top prep player in the nation.
+Maxwell played her high school basketball at East Chicago Central High School, leading the Lady Cardinals to a 22–1 record during her senior season in 1995 and was a finalist for the Naismith Award recognizing the top prep player in the nation.
 She played for the Louisiana Tech Lady Techsters basketball team from 1995 to 1999.
-She ended her career at LA Tech ranked fourth on the school's all-time career three-point field goals list and third in three-point field goals attempted.
+Maxwell ended her career at LA Tech ranked fourth on the school's all-time career three-point field goals list and third in three-point field goals attempted.
 She played in two NCAA Final Fours with the Lady Techsters.
 Maxwell graduated from Louisiana Tech University in 1999 with a degree in computer information systems.
-She played her rookie season in the WNBA with the Washington Mystics.
-She played her final 3 seasons with the Indiana Fever.
+Maxwell played her rookie season in the WNBA with the Washington Mystics.
+She played her final three seasons with the Indiana Fever.
 In 2000, Maxwell led the Eastern Conference with 62 three-pointers made.
 She also set a then-franchise record with 29 points against the Los Angeles Sparks on June 22, 2000.
-In the off-season, she played for the WNBL's Springfield Spirit.
+In the off-season, Maxwell played for the WNBL's Springfield Spirit.